sentialabs/porpoise/README.md

 ### As generic key/value storage

 Porpoise was designed as an easy replacement for Redis.
-Therefore it implements various of the types Redis knows (strings, sets and hashes) and their functions.
+Therefore it implements various of the commonly used types Redis knows (strings, sets and hashes) and their functions.
 Access them like this:

     Porpoise::String.<redis-function-name-and-arguments>
     Porpoise::Set.<redis-function-name-and-arguments>